Knut-Eriksen/Knut-Eriksen/README.md

 **`Digital Craftsman (Developer/Student)`**

-👋 I’m a Computer Engineering student at the University of Agder (UIA), figuring out how to turn problems into solutions with code.
+👋 I'm a Computer Engineering student at the University of Agder (UIA), turning problems into solutions with code.
 I’m always
     experimenting with new technologies and building projects that actually solve real problems.

-🌟 I like learning by doing, so most of my projects are hands-on — from coding to troubleshooting.
-Check out my stuff to see what I’ve been up to!
+🌟 I like learning by doing, so most of my projects are hands on, from coding to troubleshooting.
+Check out my repository to see what I have created.

 #